I'm a part-time reptile breeder and a full-time animal lover. I keep over 100 individual reptiles across 10+ species.

 Another pitfall is in heating.
 Heat lamps and heat rocks are provided at pet stores, but do not offer good heat sources.
 They are difficult to regulate; heat rocks are notorious for burning reptiles severely, as they can reach temperatures well over 100 degrees Fahrenheit.
 Heat lamps are difficult to regulate ground temperature with, and require being on constantly to maintain the temperature.

 Additional lighting is believed to be necessary for supplementation or daylight cycles, and it is not.
 UV lights are not needed with proper supplementation of D3.
 Night lights can actually hinder a leopard gecko’s normal nighttime behaviors and disrupt their day/night cycles.
 The best option is to allow the room the enclosure is in to be lighted with ambient light from a window.
 If that’s not possible for some reason, simply turning on a room light in the morning and off at night will work just as well.

 Housing multiple geckos is another area that new keepers fall into trouble.
 Especially when one is first starting out with these animals, leopard geckos should be housed separately, not together.
 Housing two together can result in bullying, injury, and even death.

 Important Note From the Author

 This care sheet includes leopard gecko basics for someone just getting started with their first leopard gecko.
 It covers only the bare essentials.
 There are more complex topics not covered here.
 If a question is not covered here, please look to see if I have covered it in another article.
-If I have not yet, feel free to request it for a future article, or try to seek out further information elsewhere online.
+If I have not yet, feel free to request it for a future article or try to seek out further information elsewhere online.
 I am happy to answer questions and help however I can!